One-on-one meeting templates: 3 free downloadable agendas

 • As things stand, do you think the team will be able to achieve our goal?
 Why?

-• In your judgement, is your workload reasonable?
+• In your opinion, is your workload reasonable?
 If it isn’t, can you suggest solutions that we could implement together to address the problem?

 • What is your understanding of what is expected of you and your work in our current remote work context?